 Roads to Fix with Asphalt Overlay or Complete Resurface:

-- Wembly Place – new water main planned in 2020, followed by resurface in 2021
+- Wembly Place – Mill and Pave new asphalt planned for 2021

-- Lancaster Dr. around the bend – fibre reinforced and overlay in 2019
+- Lancaster Dr. around the bend – It was fibre reinforced and an overlay done in 2019

-- Newhall Dr. – mill and paved centre line in 2019
+- Newhall Dr. – Mill and Paved the centre line in 2019

-- Parkland Dr. – will be pulverized and double surface treatment in 2020.
+- Parkland Dr. – Double surface treatment done in 2020.
 It had culvert replacement and drainage improvements in 2019

-- Taylor-Kidd from Mona Drive to Gardiners Road – will be microsurfaced in 2020
+- Taylor-Kidd from Mona Drive to Gardiners Road – Microsurfaced in 2020

 - Wise St. (east half) – planned for 2021